QuickBooks Blog

 How to make procurement efforts more efficient

-With all the activities and teams involved in procurement, there are a number of ways to streamline the management practice.
+With all the activities and teams involved in procurement, there are several ways to streamline the management practice.
 The following are some recommended steps to make procurement activities more efficient:

 Procurement requires a significant amount of paperwork and approvals.
 Simplify the process for stakeholders by outlining all the steps needed to go from the initial request for proposal (RFP) to final supply delivery.
 If possible, provide templates and guidelines on what types of purchases will be approved.
 This initial effort can end up saving everyone time in the long run.